rajatsharma369007/operationalize-ML/README.md

 ![alt-text](backup/images/image3.png)

 ## Step 2: Deploy the Model
-After the experiment run completes, deploying the Best Model will allow to interact with the HTTP API service and interact with the model by sending data over POST requests.
+After the experiment run completes, it's time to deploy the Best Model.
+Azure Machine Learning helps to deploy a model as a web service API on Azure Container Instances (ACI).

 ![alt-text](backup/images/image4.png)

 ## Step 3: Enable Application Insights
-Once the Best Model is deployed, enable Application Insights and retrieve logs.
-Although this is configurable at deploy time with a check-box, it is useful to be able to run code that will enable it for us.
+Once the Best Model is deployed, lets enable Application Insights and retrieve logs.
+Application Insights is a performance management service for web applications that enables us to do all the monitoring of the service.

 #### Check for Application Insights
 ![alt-text](backup/images/image5.png)